furkanyuksell/furkanyuksell/README.md

 Hi, I'm Furkan and I am a 4th year Computer Engineering student at Yıldız Technical University.
 I started coding in high school.
 I am interested in the field of game development and currently working on game development with Unity.
 I have worked on web programming and created websites for companies, where I wrote both the frontend and backend code.

 -  I’m currently working on [Thats Me Project](https://github.com/furkanyuksell/Thats-Me/tree/main) and my final university project with a friend.
 I am looking forward to publishing the project once it is completed.
+The project is currently in a private state on Github.
 The type of game I developed for my university final project is a construction and management simulation with elements similar to Dwarf Fortress.
 It is a game where we manage a colony and improve living spaces, which can be played with friends.

--  I’m currently learning Unity Netcode for my final project.
+-  I’m currently learning Unity Netcode and Lobby Service for my final project.

 <br/>